{ list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well }

 Given below is the example usage scenario and how the delete group mechanism behaves at each step.

-of the group in which the user wants to remove.
+The user inputs the deletegroup command and provide the GROUP_NAME of the group in which the user wants to remove.

-then parses the user input and check whether all the input attributes are present by checking the presence of the prefixes.
+The DeleteGroupCommandParser then parses the user input and check whether all the input attributes are present by checking the presence of the prefixes.

 It also checks whether the command is in the correct format.
-In this case, the required prefix and attribute is g/GROUP_NAME
+In this case, the required prefix and attribute is g/GROUP_NAME.

 At this stage, if not all the prefixes are present,